Customer Database Management Best Practices

 #5 – Taking Advantage of CDP Technology for Activation vs. Storage

-Leading brands are increasingly leveraging customer data platforms (CDPs) as their smart hub approach for breaking down data silos, empowering marketers with self-service segmentation and AI-enhanced audiencing, and helping manage governance of customer PII.
+Leading brands are increasingly leveraging customer data platforms (CDPs) as their smart hub approach for breaking down data silos, empowering marketers with self-service customer behavioral segmentation and AI-enhanced audiencing, and helping manage governance of customer PII.
 CDPs deliver a range of benefits and capabilities for marketers and other customer facing departments across the enterprise.

 But, from a customer data management perspective, many organizations ask: “why can’t I use my data lake or EDW as the basis for my CDP?”